 Minimum impact camping techniques will be taught and stressed as will an environmental awareness that will carry beyond the river.
 The scope of the camp is participatory in nature and attendees will be involved in all aspects of wilderness river expeditions.
 Ages 13-17 years: In response to the demand for a wilderness oriented whitewater skills training for youths under 18, Dvorak Expeditions has added this 15-day whitewater course.
-It was specially designed to teach not only the value of river wilderness, ecology and minimum impact camping, but preservation of these resources.
-We teach the necessary river skills and safety techniques needed while giving individuals the chance to negotiate numerous rivers and improve their abilities in a variety of crafts: rafts, kayaks, canoes and inflatable kayaks.
+It was specially designed to teach not only the value of river wilderness, ecology, and minimum impact camping but the preservation of these resources.
+We teach the necessary river skills and safety techniques needed while giving individuals the chance to negotiate numerous rivers and improve their abilities in a variety of crafts: rafts, kayaks, canoes, and inflatable kayaks.
 Meeting and Travel arrangements need to be made through our main office.
-Pick ups from the Airport (Denver or Colorado Springs) can be arranged.
-Optional meeting location is Grand Junction, CO by special arrangement only for late arrival students.
+Pickups from the Airport (Denver or Colorado Springs) can be arranged and return to same at the end of the course.
+Additional cost for transport.

 Duration: 15 Days

 River Options: Arkansas, North Platte, Gunnison, Colorado, Dolores,